 Within an hour or so you should rinse with a lot of cold water; you may even consider using a garden hose to rinse off the affected areas.
-However, you don't want to rinse with hot water, which will only open your pores and let the urushiol oil into your skin.
+However, you don't want to rinse with hot water, because it will open your pores and let the urushiol oil into your skin.

 Some people state that for up to six hours after exposure, washing the affected area with alcohol may still help remove the oil; however, others say that after a half an hour it is too late because the urushiol has already been absorbed into your skin and can't be removed.
 To err on the side of caution, wash as soon as possible.

-The signs and symptoms can vary from mild to severe.
-Once the urushiol oil has penetrated the skin, an allergic reaction will appear in 12 to 48 hours as a line or streak of rashes.
+Once the urushiol oil from a plant has penetrated the skin, an allergic reaction will appear in 12 to 48 hours as a line or streak of rashes.
 Redness and swelling of the skin begins between 12 and 72 hours after contact with urushiol, often followed by blisters and severe itching.
 The blisters tend to crust and scale within a few days.
+The signs and symptoms can vary from mild to severe.

-At first you get an itchy spot and the itch will get worse and worse.
-It can be a small itchy spot that will be more of an annoyance than anything else or much of your body can be covered with red sores that will itch intensely.
+At first, you get an itchy spot that will get worse and worse over the course of a few hours.
+It can be a small itchy spot that will be more of an annoyance than anything else, or much of your body can be covered with red sores that will itch intensely.
 The poison ivy rash, even when it's not large and ugly, can be one of the itchiest experiences a person will endure.

 For most cases, you can treat the affected area with an anti-itch cream, lotion, balm or salve.
 There are a number of products designed specifically to ease the itch of a poison ivy, oak or sumac rash.
 For a more serious rash, you should see a trained medical professional.

 What are some popular home remedies for the rash?